 Two houses might have the same floor area, but every homeowner’s choice of materials and design can substantially influence the final cost of every home.

 For instance, homes with mono-pitched roofs need more exterior cladding on the external walls, not to mention their trusses are more expensive too.
-In all, it’s a costlier design to create than a standard hip roof house.
+So in all, it’s a costlier design to create than a traditional hip roof house.

 Likewise, houses with additional storage areas are costlier to create.
 With every cupboard designed from a set of components, like door handles, doors, painting, plastering, framing, and shelving, the more you have, the greater the price.